Go HomeAstrology Menu

 Worn over the head, Hermes' helmet signifies hidden thoughts and secrets.
 Much of the time Hermes enjoys hanging out unnoticed in the background.

-Truth is that the Greek god Hermes nowadays remains so successfully hidden that he's chiefly been reduced in rank to the silly image of a god who looks over the speedy delivery of fresh flowers.
+Truth is that the Greek god Hermes nowadays remains so successfully hidden that he's chiefly been reduced in rank to the silly image of a god concerned with the speedy delivery of fresh flowers.

 I'm pretty sure that Hermes likes it that way...